Exploring Singularities in point clouds with the graph Laplacian: An explicit approach: Numerical Experiments

 \subsubsection{Neural networks}

-As mentioned in the introduction (see \cref{sec:neural}) we are interested in the zero set of a neural network.
-Specifically, let us consider the zero set of a neural network as in \cref{sec:neural}, where $k=3$ and the target function $f_{W^\ast}$ is chosen such that all three weights $w_i$ are the same and $a_1 = -a_2 = -a_3$ and $\delta = 0.01$.
-This ensures that the zero set is large as due to the cancellations in the sum there should be many weights that produce the same function $f_{W^\ast}$.
-For details how the dataset was constructed see \cref{sec:constraint}.
-In \cref{fig:neural} we see the zero set of the neural network presented using PCA from 6 to 3 dimensions.
-This suggests that the zero set is composed of the intersection of piecewise flat manifolds, and we can see the result of applying the graph Laplacian to a linear function ($v$ that was chosen to maximize the operator).
-The direction was chosen on an independent subset and the test performed on another independent subset of $30000$ samples.
+As mentioned in the introduction (see \cref{sec:neural}) we are interested in the zero set of a simple, non-trivial, neural network.
+Specifically, let us consider the zero set $\Omega_\delta$ of a neural network as in \cref{sec:neural}, where $k=3$ and the target function $f_{W^\ast}$ is chosen such that all three weights $w_i$ are the same, $a_1 = -a_2 = -a_3$ and $\delta = 10^{-16}$.
+The choice of $k>2$ ensures that the zero set $\Omega_\delta$ is large, as due to cancellations in the sum in \cref{eq:net_sets}, there should be many weights that produce the same function $f_{W^\ast}$.
+Note that the dimension of the weights $W$ is $2k=6$, in this example.